ravisankar-PIO/devopsonibmi/README.md

 - Enter command `touch .profile` in order to create a new file called *.profile*
   <br>

 - Open the file `.profile` using VS Code's IFS Browser.
-If you don't see the file, then click on the refresh icon on the top right side of the IFS browser panel.
+If you don't see the file, then click on the refresh icon on the top right side of the IFS browser panel. <br>
     ![alt text](images/dotprofile.png)
     <br>